 Devlin’s journey to the top of the sports media industry started in a tiny Texas town and led him across the United States and into Canada.
 Today, Devlin is the voice of the Toronto Raptors, a role he has held since 2008.

-Matt Devlin Lives in a Town Called Abilene
+Matt Devlin Lived in a Town Called Abilene

 Matt Devlin finished high school and came to the conclusion that he didn’t know what he wanted to do in the future.
 Although college was in his plans, Devlin was unsure about what career he would pursue.
 It is a similar conundrum that many students face and not everyone discovers the career they wish to pursue until deep into their university studies.